JeremyCraigMartinez/421_WEBAPP/README.md

 This is the skeleton code.
 Watch the tutorial, most views (HTML and CSS) will be in app/assets I believe.

+# Questions

+* Can a study group ever be composed of a group of smaller study groups?
+* Do we need to know who is responsible for every study group?
+* Can a patient ever belong to multiple study groups?
+* Apart from sensor data, what other patient information do we need to collect?
+  - Study group, birthday(age), height, and weight seem necessary.
+  - What about contact information like email, phone, and/or address?
+  - For each patient, do we need to know which clinician is responsible for their wellbeing?
+  - Ethnicity?
+  - Would a picture of the patient be helpful or is it supposed to be more impersonal?

 # Design

 This web application will be a tool for clinicians to monitor patients with wearable sensors.
 Below is a breakdown of the sections and their ideal capabilities.
 It is possible that some of the items will be too difficult to implement and so will be either ignored, worked around, or postponed until Fall.
 However, the power of AngularJS should make many of the difficult aspects relatively easy.